-The multistate investigation included allegations that Reckitt Benckiser submitted a petition to the FDA fraudulently claiming that it had discontinued manufacturing and selling Suboxone Sublingual Tablet “due to safety concerns” about the tablet formulation of the drug, and even actively took steps to fraudulently delay the entry of generic competition for various forms of Suboxone in order to illegally control pricing of Suboxone – including pricing to government health care programs.
-The multistate investigation also alleged that Reckitt Benckiser marketed Suboxone Sublingual Film based on false and misleading claims that it was less subject to diversion and abuse than other buprenorphine products and that it was less susceptible to accidental exposure to children than Suboxone Sublingual Tablets.
+The multistate investigation included allegations that Reckitt Benckiser submitted a petition to the FDA fraudulently claiming that it had discontinued manufacturing and selling Suboxone Sublingual Tablet “due to safety concerns” about the tablet formulation of the drug, and even actively took steps to fraudulently delay the entry of generic competition for various forms of Suboxone to illegally control the pricing of Suboxone – including pricing to government health care programs.
+The multistate investigation also alleged that Reckitt Benckiser marketed Suboxone Sublingual Film based on false and misleading claims that it was less subject to diversion and abuse than other buprenorphine products it was less susceptible to accidental exposure to children than Suboxone Sublingual Tablets.

 Lawyers in Beasley Allen’s Consumer Fraud & Commercial Litigation Section have represented clients, including at least 11 states through their attorney general’s office, in various health care and pharmaceutical litigation.
-Beasley Allen lawyers welcome the opportunity to investigate potential anticompetitive conduct, fraud, and other unfair and deceptive practices of which you may be aware.
+Beasley Allen lawyers welcome the opportunity to investigate potential anticompetitive conduct, fraud, and other unfair and deceptive practices you may be aware of.
 If you have any questions about our firm’s health care fraud practice, contact Ali Hawthorne, a lawyer in the Consumer Fraud & Commercial Litigation Section.
 Ali has been heavily involved in drug and health care litigation that included fraud and deception practices.